marouaneK02/convo-socialmedia/README.md

 # convo

-Full Stack Social Media Site with Real Time Chat App using the MERN stack and Socket.IO.
+Full Stack social media site with real-time chat app using the MERN stack and Socket.IO.

 ### Languages and Tools used